 Standard poodles are not known to be excessive barkers, but just like any dog they will bark when they want to alert you to something.

-They are however talkers, both the standard and the toy poodle landed in the top 12 of the VetStreet Readers survey for the most talkative dog breeds.
+They are however talkers, both the standard and the toy poodle landed in the top 12 of the VetStreet Readers survey for the most talkative dog breed.

-Of course barking can be a sign of boredom in all dogs, so if your pup starts to bark at everyone that goes by it’s time to take out the toys.
+Of course barking can be a sign of boredom in all dogs, so if your pup starts to bark at everyone that goes by, it’s time to take out the toys or go for a walk.

 Are Poodles easy to train?

 Poodles are both highly intelligent and very sensitive.
-This means that they not only pickup commands quicker than other breeds, but they also understand when you are not happy with their behavior.
+This means that they are not only quick learners, but they also understand when you are not happy with their behavior.

 Since poodles are bred to first work alongside people in the fields and eventually evolve into becoming a companion dog they have a natural instinct to want to please you.
 But they need to be trained in a positive way.
 Praise and affection will go further than yelling.
 Harsh training will backfire with this breed.